rejhgadellaa/CallScreenOff/web/ajax/readme.md

 <h2 id="permissions">Support &amp; troubleshooting</h2>

+<h3>Android 6.0 Marshmallow</h3>

+<p>The latest version of Android introduced two new features: Doze and Inactive Apps (<a href="http://goo.gl/cYwmhM" target="_blank">learn more</a>).
+The latter of these can interfere with CallScreenOff by shutting down its background service.
+You should be prompted to make an exception for CallScreenOff - please make sure you do.</p>

 <h3>Uninstalling</h3>

 <p>When you grant an app Device Administrator permissions, you can't just uninstall it.
 You need to disable these permissions first: Head into Settings > Security > Device Administrators and disable CallScreenOff.</p>